fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/filter-chart-data-using-fusioncharts-net.md

 * **DataModel** is a class.
 * **andOperator** is the object which holds the resultant data.
 * Between filter operation filters the **Order Date** column to the specified date/time.
-* Equals filter operation filters the **Country** column to United States.
+* The equals operation filters the **Country** column to show only the rows with the value of United States.

-The output after running the above query looks like:
+The output after running the above query looks the following:

 {% embed_chart fusioncharts-net-visualization-applied-filter-example-2.js %}

-In the above chart, x-axis represents the Order Date column whereas y-axis represents the Sales per day.
+In the above chart, x-axis represents the Order Date column, whereas y-axis represents the Sales per day.

 Steps to render the above chart is given below: